-DEC and DEP in their Joint Reply Comments stated that the best reference points to use in determining the useful life of a CT in setting avoided cost rates are: "(1) the actual operating lives of the utility's CT fleet, and (2) the CT useful life assumptions used in setting the utility's base rates."9 They further noted that the Companies' most recent depreciation studies use a [BEGIN CONFIDENTIAL] DECONFIDENTIAL] useful life for DEP and a [BEGIN CONFIDENTIAL] useful life for DEP.
+DEC and DEP in their Joint Reply Comments stated that the best reference points to use in determining the useful life of a CT in setting avoided cost rates are: "(1) the actual operating lives of the utility's CT fleet, and (2) the CT useful life assumptions used in setting the utility's base rates."
 In its Reply Comments, DNCP noted that it used a 36-year useful life because that is the assumed life expectancy of a new utility-owned CT facility based on its most recent asset depreciation studies.
 In addition, DNCP noted that it used a 36-year expected life to recover the costs of its existing CT plants, and this represents what customers actually pay.

-The Commission agrees with DEC/DEP that it is appropriate to consider the costs that North Carolina customers actually bear for a CT and the reasonable expectation of how long a CT should operate in the Carolinas when estimating the useful life for the calculation of the avoided capacity rates.
+The Commission agrees with DEC and DEP that it is appropriate to consider the costs that North Carolina customers actually bear for a CT and the reasonable expectation of how long a CT should operate in the Carolinas when estimating the useful life for the calculation of the avoided capacity rates.
 While the consideration of market risk as proposed by SACE is relevant, particularly in RTOs and other restructured regulatory environments, it is less applicable in North Carolina.
 As such, the Commission finds the useful lives selected by the Utilities to be reasonable for the purposes of this proceeding.